Christian Convert From Islam Freed After Imprisonment Over Facebook Posts

 Egyptian Father of five Abdulbaqi Saeed Abdo has spent over two years in prison for being part of a Facebook group created for those interested in converting to Christianity.

 In Nigeria, Deborah Emmanuel Yakubu was brutally killed by her classmates after she posted a message in a class WhatsApp group, thanking Jesus for helping her with her exams.
 Her murder was filmed and widely shared.
 Rhoda Jatau, who allegedly shared a video of Deborah’s killing, condemning it, was also accused of blasphemy.
 She spent 19 months in prison before being released on bail.
-She is awaiting a judgment.
+In December 2024, following a two-and-a-half-year legal ordeal, a judge in Bauchi State, Nigeria, acquitted Rhoda Jatau of “blasphemy” charges.

 YouTube